 - Industry’s lowest static power

-- ARM Cortex M3 low power modes
+- ARM Cortex-M3 low power modes (SmartFusion2)

-- SoC peripheral low power modes
+- SoC peripheral low power modes (SmartFusion2)

 No In Rush and Configuration Current

-SRAM FPGAs power up in an unconfigured state and needs to complete the initial power-up and reset sequence.
+SRAM FPGAs power up in an unconfigured state and need to complete the initial power-up and reset sequence.
 Initially, the various configuration bits are in unknown states and need to initialize on every power cycle.
 Hence, a current surge is created that may generate a spike as high as several amperes for as long as a few hundred microseconds resulting in an In-rush power.
 To mitigate this current spike, many SRAM FPGAs have added complex power sequencing requirements to the system.

 Industry’s Lowest Static Power

-Unlike SRAM cells used in competitors FPGAs, which are typically built using six transistors, our Flash based cells are built using a single transistor, translating into exponentially lower leakage current versus SRAM cells.
+Unlike SRAM cells used in competitors FPGAs, which are typically built using six transistors, our Flash based configuration cells are built using a single transistor, translating into exponentially lower leakage current versus SRAM cells.

 Minimizing Dynamic Power Consumption in SmartFusion2 and IGLOO2 Devices

 Customers can enjoy lower dynamic power through:

 - Best in class 5G transceiver power: power per Gbps for each SERDES lane is as low as 13mW, which is upto 5X lower when compared to other cost optimized FPGAs with similar capabilities

-FlashFreeze ModeIn systems that operate reactively or periodically, SmartFusion2 and IGLOO2 can dramatically reduce power.
-Saving energy in periodic and reactive systems is achieved by moving into a very low power state when processing is not necessary.
-This is possible within SmartFusion2 using the ARM Cortex M3 low power modes and Flash-Freeze low power more for the FPGA fabric and IOs.
-The capabilities of Flash Freeze are completely unique in FPGAs.
+In systems that operate reactively or periodically, PolarFire, SmartFusion2 and IGLOO2 devices can dramatically reduce power.
+Saving energy in periodic and reactive systems is achieved by moving into a very low power state when processing is not necessary, this mode is called Flash*Freeze and is unique to Microsemi FPGAs.

 Figure 1: Example system moving from Flash Freeze to Regular Operation and back to Flash Freeze

-Applications of Flash Freeze
+Applications of Flash*Freeze

 In low power communication systems, power is reduced by using periodic bursts of communication.
 This eliminates the constant power in the amplifiers and the rest of the system.